 Do you tend to go on the same walks with your dog?
 To avoid your dog getting bored of their usual route and to celebrate the furbulous occasion of Father’s Day, it’s the pawfect excuse to mix things up and head out for an adventure somewhere new.

 Your dog will be over-the-moon to discover new sights and sniff exciting, unfamiliar scents, not to mention having this joyful experience and spending quality time with their best bud… You!
-For inspiration, The National Trust has a list of stunning dog-friendly places to check out.

 5. Donate to dogs in need

 As a dedicated dog dad, we know that you have an abundance of love for your furry friend.
 If you’d like to share some of that love with pooches in need, then Father’s Day is a wonderful time to reach out and support dog charities such as Morris Animal Foundation or American Kennel Club Canine Health Foundation.
 If you have any spare toys, bedding, or dog food, then local dog shelters will also be thrilled to receive your support.